Downsizing for Retirement: 5 Things to Know Before You Move

 - Get a realistic picture of what your budget gets you in different neighborhoods

-- Build a relationship with a local agent who actually knows Clark County — not a generalist from a national platform
+- Build a relationship with a local agent who actually knows Clark County

 - Avoid the most common and most expensive mistakes that out-of-state buyers make

 A lot of people who are now happy Vancouver, WA homeowners first reached out to me 1–2 years before they were ready to buy.
-We kept in touch.
-I answered their questions as they came up.
-And when they were ready to move, the whole process was calmer and faster because the groundwork was already laid.
+We kept in touch, I answered their questions as they came up, and when they were ready to move, the whole process was calmer and faster because the groundwork was already laid.

-🏡 Vancouver, WA Retirement Lifestyle Design Checklist
+Vancouver, WA Retirement Lifestyle Design Checklist

-Use these questions to get clear on what your next chapter actually looks like before you start home shopping
+Use these questions to get clear on what your next chapter actually looks like before you start home shopping.

-No Washington State Income Tax
+Is There a State Income Tax Advantage?

-Washington has no state income tax — which means your pension, Social Security, and retirement account withdrawals are not taxed at the state level.
+Washington has no state income tax, which means your pension, Social Security, and retirement account withdrawals are not taxed at the state level.
 For retirees coming from California, Oregon, or other high-income-tax states, this is often a significant financial win.
 Our 2026 cost of living guide for Vancouver, WA breaks down exactly how the numbers compare.

 Clark County has an excellent range of retirement-friendly housing: single-level homes, condos, low-maintenance townhomes, active adult communities, and new construction neighborhoods.
 Whether you want a small yard you can actually manage or a condo where someone else handles everything, the Vancouver, WA housing market has options at most price points.